VigyanShaala-Tech/deployment_scripts/pipeline/README.md

 # pipeline scripts

-This repository contains Python scripts for the **end-to-end data processing pipeline**
+This folder contains Python scripts for the **end-to-end data processing pipeline**

 The pipeline scripts bring all data into one place and are categorized into: